Frozen Juice Concentrate Homebrew Hard Cider

-Frozen juice concentrate is really nice for pure convenience and cost.
-It is on sale around here every few weeks and stores for quite a while in the freezer.
-My preferred brand is Old Orchard.
-Any of the ones marked 100% juice varieties will work.
-There’s quite variety of flavors so go ahead and experiment.
-Avoid any brands that contain preservatives.
-A big plus is the juice tends to be pretty clear of nasties since it was frozen.
-When kegging you can actually get away with using the frozen apple juice as a base and back sweetening with your desired final flavor.
-It makes fermentation more predictable and will satisfy most people’s palettes.
+Frozen juice concentrate is really convenient and fairly cheap.
+I can usually find it on sale every few weeks and it stores for quite a while in the freezer.
+There’s quite a variety of flavors for experimenting.
+My preferred brand is Old Orchard but any brand will work as long as it doesn’t contain preservatives.
+High fructose corn syrup will also ferment out just fine.
+When kegging you can actually get away with using frozen apple juice concentrate as your base and back sweetening with your preferred final flavor.
+It makes fermentation more predictable and your final cider will have plenty of flavor.

-Orange juice is the one juice you should really be careful with as pure orange juice will ferment out extremely bitter and will probably have pulp.
+Orange juice is the one juice you should really be careful with as pure orange juice will ferment out extremely bitter.
 I would suggest adding at least fifty percent more sweetener to balance it out.
-A blend of orange juice can be great as I’ve gotten great results with Old Orchard’s Pineapple Orange.
-Seriously try any juice that peaks your interest including grape which will produce a wine.
+That said a blend with orange juice can turn out really nice.
+One of my batches with Old Orchard’s Pineapple Orange was one of my all-time favorites.
+Make sure to experiment and try any juice that piques your interest!

-Fermentation of homemade hard cider is amazingly simple.
-Add your juice and water into your vessel.
-Pitching yeast can be done directly once the packet is sanitized.
+The fermentation of homemade hard cider is amazingly simple.
+Add the thawed concentrate and water to your fermenter.
+Pitch your yeast directly or feel free to rehydrate for a quicker start.
 Throw on an airlock and move to a dark room.
-Let ferment for two to three weeks till final gravity is reached.
-A secondary fermenter is not necessary as only yeast cake will form.
-An airlock won’t be overwhelmed as there really shouldn’t be any krausen or gunk on top.
+Let the homebrew hard cider ferment for two to three weeks till final gravity is reached.
+Finally, transfer your hard cider to bottles or a keg.

-Carbonating isn’t necessary but I’m sure most prefer their hard cider carbonated.
+Carbonation isn’t necessary but it definitely enhances the flavor of your homebrew hard cider.
 When bottling you cannot back sweeten with more juice or sugar.
 If you did try you would end up with bottle bombs.
-Splenda is a nice option without leaving too much of an aftertaste.
+Splenda is a nice option without leaving too much of an aftertaste when bottling.
 Kegging doesn’t restrict your use of juice or sugar for back sweetening as you don’t have to worry about bottle bombs.
-Add a few crushed Camden tablets if you do want to bottle from your kegged cider.
-Of course you can just carb like a beer if you prefer a dry cider.
+Potassium metabisulfite and sorbate will allow you to bottle your kegged cider sweet cider without bottle bombs.
+Of course, you can just carbonate like a beer if you prefer dry cider.

 - Thaw out 18 cans of juice overnight in the fridge.